xpple/SeedMapper/README.md

 questions and support please head to my [Discord](https://discord.xpple.dev/).

 ## Disclaimer
-This mod does not yet support terrain generation of Minecraft version 1.18 and all versions below 1.10.2.
+This mod does not yet support terrain generation of Minecraft versions above 1.17.1 and all versions below 1.10.2.
 Support for these versions will be added later.
 A complete compatibility chart can be seen in the release description.
 Note that the latest release of SeedMapper always remains compatible with previously supported Minecraft versions.